-This timely book examines the tension between efforts by legal systems to impose their data protection standards beyond their borders and claims by states to assert sovereignty over data.
+This timely book examines crucial developments in the field of privacy law, efforts by legal systems to impose their data protection standards beyond their borders and claims by states to assert sovereignty over data.

-All of the topics are thoroughly examined and presented in an accessible way that will appeal to scholars in the field of law, political science and international relations, as well as to a wider and non-specialist audience.
-An essential guide to understand contemporary challenges to data protection across the Atlantic.
+All of the topics are thoroughly examined and presented in an accessible way that will appeal to scholars in the fields of law, political science and international relations, as well as to a wider and non-specialist audience.
+The book is an essential guide to understanding contemporary challenges to data protection across the Atlantic.